ClimateMisinformation/infrastructure/README.md

 ##  The scraping code
 Each directory and source has its own scraping scripts.
-There is an aim to rationalise these into one python package.
+There is a future aim to rationalise these into one python package.
 This will be located at

 https://github.com/ClimateMisinformation/scraper